 No. All academic disciplines of studies are welcome to apply.

 Upon receiving your complete application, including application form, application fee, two letters of reference, statement of intent, and TOEFL or IELTS score, your application will be processed within two weeks.

 Yes.
 You need your letter of admission or a copy of it for registration.

 Yes.
 You can first email your application (preferred in PDF format) for evaluation purposes.
-You must mail your original documents to us in order to be considered for admission.

 Can I use computers at Brock University?